AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

 ~~~~~~~~~~~~~~~~~~~~

 As we have seen, contracts are a key feature for GNATprove.
 It supports
-pre and postconditions, as well as assertions, introduced by the pragma
+preconditions and postconditions, as well as assertions, introduced by the
-:ada:`Assert`, and type predicates.
+pragma :ada:`Assert`, and type predicates.

 New contracts have also been introduced for the process of formal
 verification.
 For example, the new pragma :ada:`Assume` is handled as an